 Surely that is the goal of documentary wedding photography?
 I don’t pretend to be a ‘wedding guest’ as you read on some photographer’s websites but I do my best to fade into the background.
 Not looking like Brad Pitt has its advantages here, as people ignore you. 😉

 Going back to the ‘eye’ as being the single most important aspect of any photographer, if I was hiring a second shooter, they’d have to have a damn good eye.
 Not just another pair of hands holding a camera.
 A good friend and a top photojournalist, who if I was going to have a second shooter I would hire, was faced with his first wedding a couple of years ago.
 He was hired by a prominent Hollywood film director to cover his wedding in the UK.
 He did a great job, a real photojournalism job – he understands light and composition.
 I don’t think he can be persuaded to shoot another.

-My belief is that a single eye roaming with a camera ( amidst all the iphone and ipad brandishing guests ) is more discreet, more informal, more subtle.
-The last wedding I shot had three professional videographers (+ three tripods), multiple angles were covered simultaneously, maybe it’s different for video, but seemed overkill to me.
-Personally, I love it when a couple say later that they hardly noticed me all day or had no idea I had taken a particular shot.
+My belief is that a single eye roaming with a camera (amidst all the iPhone and iPad brandishing guests) is more discreet, more informal, more subtle.
+I believe it gets more intimate results.
+The last wedding I shot had three professional videographers (+ three tripods), multiple angles were covered simultaneously, maybe it’s different for video, but seemed like serious overkill to me?
+Personally, I love it when a couple says later that they hardly noticed me all day or had no idea I had taken a particular shot.

 So, I’m not particularly ‘against’, ‘anti’, ‘adverse’ to second shooters, it’s just with the way I shoot a wedding, I don’t think it’s for me. 🙂